finos/symphony-wdk/docs/reference.md

       on:
         activity-completed:
           activity-id: start
-      # will not be executed because the else if was
+      # will not be executed because the else if was executed
       else: { }
       content: Else
 ```